larson-group/clubb_release/input/case_setups/Readme.txt

 ------------------------------------------
 micro_scheme | character
   The microphysics scheme to use.
-Either khairoutdinov_kogan, coamps, morrison, or none
+Either khairoutdinov_kogan, coamps, morrison, or none.

 l_cloud_sed | logical
-  Cloud water sedimentation (K&K or no microphysics)
+  Cloud water sedimentation (K&K or no microphysics).
+  This uses the formula from the DYCOMS II RF02 specification.

 l_ice_micro | logical
   Compute ice (COAMPS / Morrison)